Reflecting on the year gone by

 Finally, Cheryl highlighted the need for ‘connected care’ – giving people the support they need, joined up across local services such as councils and social workers, the NHS, and other partners.
 As Cheryl explains: “there is an urgent need to remove the existing divisions between hospitals and local GPS, involving physical and mental health, and between NHS and council services.
 In the past, these divisions have meant that too many people experienced disjointed care and no ‘joined up thinking’ when preparing the care package for an individual both when in hospital and/or discharged to their own home.
 This would absolutely need focussed funding on systems to support this infrastructure.”

-In summary, our predictions for the care sector in 2022 are:
+Our predictions for the care sector in 2022

 - Carer recruitment and retention will be the number 1 priority